Check your mortgage options

 Once you’ve found a property and had an offer accepted, you can start the formal mortgage application process.
 This stage is much faster if you use a mortgage broker as they’ll do the mortgage application for you.

 When you apply for a mortgage, you’ll need to provide documents including bank statements and proof of earnings.
 If you’re employed, you’ll usually need to show your recent payslips and your P60.
-While if you’re getting a self-employed mortgage, you’ll usually need your last two years’ SA302 tax calculations and your tax year overviews for those years too.
+If you’re getting a self-employed mortgage, you’ll usually need your last two years’ SA302 tax calculations and your tax year overviews for those years too.

 3. Getting a mortgage offer